projectara/greybus-spec/source/operations.rst

 Each CPort in a Greybus module has associated with it a protocol.
 The protocol dictates the way the CPort interprets incoming operation messages.
-Stated another way, the meaning of the operation type found in a request message will depend on the protocol connection uses.
+Stated another way, the meaning of the operation type found in a request message depends on the protocol connection uses.
 Operation type 5 might mean "receive data" in one protocol, while operation 5 might mean "go to sleep" in another.
-When the AP establishes a connection with a CPort in another module, that connection will use the CPort's advertised protocol.
+When the AP establishes a connection with a CPort in another module, that connection uses the CPort's advertised protocol.

 The Greybus Operations mechanism forms a base layer on which other protocols are built.
 Protocols define the format of request messages,